willdurand-edu/php-slides/src/common/08_model_view_controller.md

 Web applications become **more and more complex** and interact with **multiple services** such as:

-* [Relational database](http://en.wikipedia.org/wiki/Relational_database) to store consistent data;
+* [Relational databases](http://en.wikipedia.org/wiki/Relational_database) to store consistent data;
-* Search engine to index and retrieve documents;
+* Search engines to index and retrieve documents;
 * [Message queues](http://en.wikipedia.org/wiki/Message_queue) to postpone executions or as event brokers;
-* External APIs (geocoding, payment, social, ...);
+* External APIs (geocoding, payment, social);
-* Mail server to send or receive emails;
+* Mail servers to send or receive emails;
-* Text message gateway;
+* Text message gateways;
-* HTTP cache server to reduce resources needs and speed up responses;
+* HTTP cache servers to reduce resources needs and speed up responses;
 * and much much more.